beaulebens/discochat/NOTES.md

 # TODO
 ## Next
+- Use `lastSeen` to control initial rendering of markers
-- Add `lastSeen` to user models/DB
+- Use `lastSeen` to control visibility of markers over time
-- Update `lastSeen` on join, part, and ping
+- Fix join messages (ignore if users were loaded during initial bootstrap)

 ## Later
-- Use `lastSeen` to control visibility of markers
-- Come up with better markers
+- Refine markers
 - Include local time/name on markers
-- Implement "chat-stacking"
+- Implement "message-stacking"
 - Implement animations for everything (see below)
 - Render messages in correct order during initial load (sort based on time)
 - "Reclaim" messages that are mine in the stream, and flip them to render properly
-- Fix join messages (ignore if users were loaded during initial bootstrap)
 - Handle `*`, `\`, `/me`
 - Autolink URLs
 - Auto-embed image URLs